 There really are no sidewalls or gunnels that rise up from the side.
 It does have rounded air chambers on both sides.
 These chambers are common in stand up paddle board designs.
 They’re meant to add additional stability.
 This makes the craft wider and easier to stand on.

-They also add security in a vessel that has 3 air chambers.
+They also add security with 3 air chambers.
 If one side chamber were to be accidentally punctured, you’re still going to be able to float.

 Another feature that makes the Challenger more of a hybrid is that it comes with a chair as standard equipment.
 The aluminum framed chair folds down for easy transport.
 You attach it to the deck with 4 attachment points.